 A gauze dressing (bandage) will be wrapped around your breasts and chest.
 Or, you will wear a surgical bra.
 Wear the surgical bra or a soft supportive bra for as long as your surgeon tells you to.
 This will likely be for several weeks.

 Drainage tubes may be attached to your breasts.
-These will be removed within a few days.
+These will be removed in the office within a few days.

 Ask your surgeon when it is OK to shower or bathe.